Annuities and retirement

 Alternatively, consult the Money Advice Service, which has lots of useful information on annuities.

-Bank of Scotland Annuity Service is a trading name of Halifax Financial Brokers Ltd, which is authorised and regulated by the Financial Services Authority.
+Bank of Scotland Annuity Service is a trading name of Halifax Financial Brokers Ltd, which is authorised and regulated by the Financial Conduct Authority.
 Halifax Financial Brokers Ltd is registered in England (No. 2367078) Registered Office: Trinity Road, Halifax, West Yorkshire, HX1 2RG.

 We may record telephone calls so that we have a record of what was said and for monitoring and training purposes.